 The Master’s of Science in Nursing (MSN) graduate will advance nursing knowledge through inquiry, research utilization, and generation of educational, administrative, or clinical strategies to facilitate changes in professional nursing practice.
 The graduate program in nursing prepares students to continue study at the Doctoral level.

 The MSN-FNP program begins one time per year in the fall semester only.
 All applications and supporting materials are due by February 1 of the year you are applying to start in the program.
 Part-time and Full-time tracks are offered in this program.

-Delivery: Students are required to be on campus each Wednesday
+- Part-time students are on campus 3-6 hours each Wednesday

 - Request official transcripts from each postsecondary institution attended, regardless of the year classes were taken, the types of courses taken or the grade earned, including W’s.
 If the candidate attended a college or university abroad, an official NACES evaluation of that transcript is required.
 Choose the course-by-course evaluation with the GPA option.

 - A minimum 3.0 undergraduate Nursing GPA on a 4.0 scale

 - Graduation from a CCNE, NLN or ACEN accredited BSN program

 - Resume or Curriculum Vitae

 - Statement of Intent providing a personal statement describing your reasons for pursuing an advanced degree and detailing your professional goals.
 The statement should not exceed two pages.